Coping With a Recurrence or Second Cancer

 - What did I do/not do to make this cancer come back?

 - Am I up for more treatment---can I do this?

 - Was the other treatment a waste of time?

 - What do I do now?

-Ask your treating physician to describe all of your options and what treatment he or she recommends and why?
-How does your previous treatment effect this treatment?
+Ask your treating physician to describe all of your options and what treatment they recommend and why.
+How does your previous treatment affect this treatment?
 With the help of your support people, weigh the pros and cons of your treatment options.
 Consider your goals and how each treatment will impact them and your quality of life.
-You may want to consider seeing another physician to get a second opinion.
+You may want to consider seeing another provider and get a second opinion.
 Getting a second opinion does not mean you have to switch doctors; you are just getting input from another perspective.
 You may also want to research what clinical trials are available to you.

 While surgery, chemotherapy, or a clinical trial of a new medication may be the best option for some, others may feel that they don't want to pursue aggressive treatments again.
 And that is okay.
 It may not be a decision family and friends will understand, but it is the patient's decision to make.
 Talk with your team about palliative care and hospice options.